-- 1. The purpose of the Tripos exams is to determine the extent to which candidates have achieved the aims and objectives of the lecture courses.
-Exams should test students on whether they: - (a) have understood the basic principles with which they have been confronted, and their limitations; - (b) have developed skills in applying basic principles to the solution of straightforward problems, and; - (c) have developed a deeper understanding, allowing them to tackle problems that are, for them, novel.
+- 1. The purpose of the Tripos exams is to determine the extent to which candidates have achieved the aims and objectives of the lecture courses and to allow students to demonstrate that they have achieved the AHEP 4 learning objectives specified by the Engineering Council.
+Exams should test students on whether they: - (a) have understood the basic principles with which they have been confronted, and their limitations; - (b) have developed skills in applying basic principles to the solution of straightforward problems, and; - (c) have developed a deeper understanding, allowing them to tackle complex problems that are, for them, novel.